spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub.md

 amqps://send-event-amqps:<SharedAccessKey>@<your-namespace>.servicebus.windows.net:5671/?sasl=plain
 ```

-We must convert it, there is a tool for it, https://red-mushroom-0f7446a0f.azurestaticapps.net/, but it seems like the signs that must be changed is in the SAS for, / to % for RabbitMQ.
+We must convert it, there is a tool for it, https://red-mushroom-0f7446a0f.azurestaticapps.net/, but it seems like the signs that must be changed is in the SAS: / to % for RabbitMQ.